arrikenw/underbrewed/README.md

 - Open pause menu: Press ‘Esc’
 - The optional key sets "O", "P", "[" and "Z", "X", "C" can be used instead of the default "M", ",", "."

+### Loading the Game
+To load the game, navigate to the `MainMenu` scene which can found in path `Assets\Scenes\EvaluationBuild\MainMenu.scene`.
+Open the scene and press play to play the game.
+Alternatively, you play the game through a built executable, found in `Build\Underbrewed.exe`.

 ### Gameplay
 Throughout a level, orders will continually arrive in the top left of the screen.
 Each order contains a potion, the ingredients needed to brew the potion, and a timer that indicates how long the player will have to complete the order.